blessingcharles/proxy_library/README.md

 # proxy_library

-a si,ple python code to get proxy from ssl proxy website
+a simple python code to get proxy from ssl proxy website

 usage: from proxies import get_proxy